Dani Ravena

-Danielle Theris Ravena (born December 6, 1999) is a Filipina volleyball player who plays for the Akari Power Chargers of the Premier Volleyball League.
+Danielle Theris Crisologo Ravena (born December 6, 1999) is a Filipina volleyball player who last played for the Akari Chargers of the Premier Volleyball League (PVL).

 Early life and education

 Danielle Theris Ravena was born on December 6, 1999 to a family of athletes.
 Her father Bong Ravena was a professional basketball player and her mother is a collegiate volleyball player.
 Dani Ravena and her older brothers Kiefer and Thirdy attended the Ateneo de Manila University.
 Her brothers played for Ateneo's basketball team.

 Career

 Collegiate

 Dani Ravena played for the Ateneo Blue Eagles women's volleyball team debuting in Season 80 in the University Athletic Association of the Philippines (UAAP).
 She helped the team win the UAAP Season 81 women's volleyball title in 2019.
 In her early years, she played as a setter before transitioning to a libero.

 In 2021, Ravena was named as the captain of Ateneo, becoming the first ever libero in Philippine volleyball history to do so after the FIVB lifted the restriction.

 She ended her collegiate career in Season 84 in 2022.